nexaitch/notes/mapreduce.md

 (Aside: when we talk about functions here, we are referring to "pure functions", i.e. a way to transform some input data into some return value.
 Importantly, pure functions should not depend or modify any external data.)

 In this case the steps required are evident from the problem statement.
-We are after all trying to find the **sum** of **squares**, and to do this:
+We are after all trying to find the *sum* of *squares*, and to do this:

-1. We have to square every number individually; and
+1. We have to *square* every number individually; and
-1. We have to sum all the results of part 1.
+1. We have to *sum* all the results of the previous step.

+Visually this is shown in the figure below:

+![mapreduce.png]

 In PySpark we can write this as a combination of the two above steps: